 - The Toolbar is at the bottom of your screen, on most computers, and at the top if you are using a tablet or phone.
 Move your cursor over that location and it will appear.

-- Check the name that appears on your Zoom screen.
+- Check the name that appears on your picture.
 If it is not your first and last name, please change it to your name.
-To change your name, click on the three dots next to the “Mute” button at the top of your Zoom screen to the right; “rename” will appear.
-Or, right click on your name at the bottom of the screen and a pop-up will appear with “rename” on it.
+To change your name, click on the three dots next to the “Mute” button at the top of your picture to the right; “rename” will appear.
+Or, right click on your name at the bottom of the screen (for PCs) / left click (for Macs) and a pop-up will appear with “rename” on it.

 - Pay attention to the lighting in your room and the placement of yourself in the Zoom screen.
 Adjust your computer so that you are positioned in a way that allows all to see you clearly